UVVM/UVVM/doc/source/vvc_framework.rst

 executors handling these sequences are called local sequencers as they are local to the VVC and thus also improves re-use.
 These sequences of transactions may also be defined as Compound Transactions (see :ref:`vvc_framework_transaction_info_definitions`).

-An example of a local sequencer is the randomisation sequences in the UART VVC, and poll_until in the SBI VVC.
+An example of a local sequencer is the randomization sequences in the UART VVC, and poll_until in the SBI VVC.

 Local sequencer requirements
 ----------------------------------------------------------------------------------------------------------------------------------